Principal Secretary to the President of Pakistan

-The principal secretary to the president of Pakistan is the administrative head of Aiwan-e-Sadr.
-The position was considered to be a very important one until 2010 as after the Eighteenth Amendment, the presidency was reduced to a mere ceremonial position.
+The Principal Secretary to the President of Pakistan is the administrative head of Aiwan-e-Sadr.
+The position was considered to be very important until 2010; however, after the Eighteenth Amendment, the presidency was reduced to a mere ceremonial role.
 The position holder usually belongs to the Pakistan Administrative Service.
-The current principal secretary to the president is Mr Waqar Ahmad from Secretariat Group.
-He is holding this position since 5th February 2022.
+The current principal secretary to the president is Mr Inamullah Dharejo.

-The longest-serving principal secretary to the president was ace bureaucrat Qudrat Ullah Shahab, who served with three heads of state.
+The longest-serving Principal Secretary to the President was ace bureaucrat Qudrat Ullah Shahab, who served with three heads of state.